 Worldwide, there are descendants of Norwegian emigrants in the millions.
-Daughters and sons of the near one million people who emigrated to North America in the 1800s and early 1900s – or maybe the offspring of Norwegian sailors who settled in countries as far away as New Zealand and Australia.
+They are daughters and sons of the near one million people who emigrated to North America in the 1800s and early 1900s.
+Or maybe the offspring of Norwegian sailors who settled in countries as far away as New Zealand and Australia.

-In the homes of many such descendant families, there are diaries, letters and postcards stashed away in old chests in the attic – historical documents that can no longer be read or understood by the new generations.
-The knowledge of the past mother tongue is long since gone.
+In the homes of many such descendant-families, there are diaries, letters, and postcards stashed away in old chests in the attic – historical documents that can no longer be read or understood by the new generations.
+The knowledge of the old mother tongue is long since gone.

 The ability to read old letters gives the reader an insight into an ancestor’s life and personality.
-It is a link through time that no old photo or handed down oral story can ever fully cover.
+It is a link through time, which no old photo or handed down oral story can ever fully cover.
 An old letter is like a time capsule, bringing a long gone world to life once again.

 The book is invaluable, as it also covers older style Norwegian words and words in dialect.
 Laup, tjuagutt, budrått and eldhus are examples that you would never find in the more traditional dictionary.